 On New Year’s Day, Williams was discovered unresponsive in the back of his blue Cadillac from a combination of prescription drugs and a heart condition.
 Private donors placed the memorial here in the town’s Main Street in tribute to the late musician.

-Looking for a Hank Williams pilgrimage?
+Looking for a place to stay on your Hank Williams pilgrimage?
 The Renaissance Montgomery Hotel & Spa at the Convention Center is right across from the Hank Williams statue and a short walk from the Hank Williams Museum.